Nedyar/AutoDM/README.md

 ## Configuration

 Before running the API, make sure to include the `secrets` folder in the project directory.
-This folder must contain the .env file, where there which must be like this:
+This folder must contain the .env file, which must be like this:

 ```shell
 NAME = "AutoDM"